Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Here we look at the most common causes of knee pain and popping and how to treat them.

-Approximately 50% of ACL tears are accompanied by a popping sound at the knee associated with immediate swelling and pain.
-The other classic sign of an ACL tear is the knee repeatedly giving way.
-The knee pain and popping usually only occurs at the time of the injury, and there isn't typically any recurrent knee clicking or popping afterwards.
+Knee pain and popping with an ACL tear usually only occurs at the time of the injury, and there isn't typically any recurrent knee clicking or popping afterwards.

-Find Out More: ACL Injuries - Causes, Symptoms & Treatment
+Find Out More: ACL Injuries

-Another possible cause of knee pain and popping is an MCL tear, where the ligament on the inner side of the knee gets over-stretched and tears.
+Another possible cause of sudden knee pain and popping is an MCL tear, where the ligament on the inner side of the knee gets over-stretched and tears.

 Typical symptoms of an MCL tear include inner knee pain and popping/tearing sensation, swelling, instability, difficulty bending the leg

-Find Out More: MCL Injuries - Causes, Symptoms & Treatment
+Find Out More: MCL Injuries

 Knee pain and popping from a meniscus tear tends to come and go, rather than happening all the time as the torn fragment moves around the joint.
-Meniscus tears are often associated with knee locking, where the knee gets stuck and can't bend.

-Find Out More: Meniscus Tears: Causes, Symptoms & Treatment
+Find Out More: Meniscus Tears

 The most common cause of knee pain and popping in people over the age of 60 is knee arthritis.
 With arthritis, there is wear and tear of the cartilage that lines the knee joint accompanied by the formation of bone spurs, known as osteophytes.